Review of Hiking the 700km+ Baekdudaegan Ridge Trail Challenge in South Korea

 WTF snakes!
 Seen after hiking 화양산 near the bus… A surprisingly difficult hike

-The forests of South Korea are pretty silent – it’s an extremely rare day on the trail that I see anything bigger than a squirrel.
-I have hiked nearly 250 peaks in South Korea and I could likely count the number of times I have seen deer on my fingers and toes.
+Then we get into wildlife sightings: The forests of South Korea are pretty silent – it’s an extremely rare day on the trail that I see anything bigger than a squirrel.
+I have hiked nearly 300 peaks in South Korea and I could likely count the number of times I have seen deer on my fingers and toes.
 Half of those times have come while hiking along the Baekdudaegan.
-While Korea has sought to reforest and improve its natural areas, wildlife remains fairly absent from Korean forests.
+This is a consequence of the deforestation and afforestation in South Korea – the majority of forestland in Korea was planted in the 60s-90s, without thought of the rest of the ecosystem.
+Though The Half-moon beers were reintroduced in 2004 and there are a number of different mammals living in the mountainous national parks, however wildlife remains fairly absent from Korean forests.
 Of what’s on the peninsula, some of the best species diversity is found along the Beakdudaegan.
-Everything from wildflowers to animals, it’s best along the Baekdudaegan.
-For those who have spent significant time in Korea, its relative greater abundance is a welcome change.
+Everything from wildflowers to animals, its best along the Baekdudaegan.
+For those of us who have spent significant time in Korea, its relative greater density is a welcome change.

 (4) The Unique Experiences that come from Hiking the Baekdudaegan, the Korean Way